-We intend to finance our assets with what we believe to be a prudent amount of leverage, which will vary from time to time based upon the particular characteristics of our portfolio, availability of financing and market conditions.
-Our borrowings will primarily consist of repurchase agreements collateralized by our Agency RMBS and non-Agency RMBS.
+We finance our assets with what we believe to be a prudent amount of leverage, which will vary from time to time based upon the particular characteristics of our portfolio, availability of financing and market conditions.
+Our borrowings primarily consist of repurchase agreements collateralized by our Agency RMBS and non-Agency RMBS.
 The terms of these repurchase agreements may require additional collateral to be posted with our counterparties from time to time as a result of a margin call.
 See "Risk Factors-Risks Related to Our Business-Adverse market developments could cause our lenders to require us to pledge additional assets as collateral.
 If our assets were insufficient to meet these collateral requirements, we might be compelled to liquidate particular assets at inopportune times and at unfavorable prices."
-We currently have master repurchase agreements in place with six repurchase agreement counterparties.
+As of April 17, 2013, we have master repurchase agreements, or "MRAs," in place with seven repurchase agreement counterparties, including affiliates of certain of the underwriters.